dror27/dk-shack/vol2/songs/en/Collecting Favors Owed.md

 We’re way past justice\
 Now it’s time for all out war\
 I’m gonna get collecting\
-On all the factors that I’m owed\
+On all the favors that I’m owed\
 \
 Maybe tomorrow\
 Or some other day I’m bold\